doougui/appointful/README.md

 - [x] Rename create appointment use case to schedule appointment
 - [x] Create email value object with email validation
 - [x] Throw overlapping dates error only when trying to schedule an appointment with the same dentist
+- [x] Add husky and lint-staged to check if everything is fine before commiting
 - [ ] List patient's appointments
 - [ ] Allow to list appointments from a specific dentist
-- [ ] Create payload data validation
 - [ ] Login as dentist
 - [ ] Login as patient
+- [ ] Create payload data validation
+- [ ] Create http routes
 - [ ] Set available hours for each dentist
-- [ ] Create http routes

 ## Author